Welcome to Brandeis Library's guide for Linguistics. The resources in this guide are suggested starting points for your research.

 Please reach out to me if you need help with your research, citations, finding corpora, etc. My contact information is on the left side of the page, beneath the navigation.
-Feel free to email or make a Zoom appointment with me.
+I am available for in-person and Zoom appointments with Brandeis students, faculty, and staff.

 Start your research by gaining an overview of key topics in Linguistics and related fields.